 The rental or lease agreement for the vehicle is for a period of less than one year; or

-The rental or lease agreement for the vehicle is for a period of one year or longer, unless the terms of the rental or lease agreement or other equally reliable evidence identifies the party responsible for compliance with the HD I/M regulation to be the renting operator or lessee of the vehicle.
+The rental or lease agreement for the vehicle is for a period of one year or longer, unless the terms of the rental or lease agreement or other equally reliable evidence identifies the party responsible for compliance with the HD I/M Regulation to be the renting operator or lessee of the vehicle.

-For the purpose of enforcement, if the rented or leased vehicle is inspected and cited for non-compliance with the HD I/M regulation and neither the operator of the vehicle nor the rental or leasing entity can produce evidence of the party responsible for compliance, the owner shall be presumed to be both the rental or leasing entity and the renting operator or lessee of the vehicle.
+For the purpose of enforcement, if the rented or leased vehicle is inspected and cited for non-compliance with the HD I/M Regulation and neither the operator of the vehicle nor the rental or leasing entity can produce evidence of the party responsible for compliance, the owner shall be presumed to be both the rental or leasing entity and the renting operator or lessee of the vehicle.

-A financing company or a person that only provides financing to a third party in the form of “finance leases,” as defined in California Uniform Commercial Code Section 10103(a)(7), is not considered to own the vehicles that are financed.
+A financing company or a person that only provides financing to a third party in the form of “finance leases,” as defined in California Uniform Commercial Code section 10103(a)(7), is not considered to own the vehicles that are financed.

-“Payment” means a financial transaction intended as a recompense or restitution by bank check, money order, electronic bank transfer or credit card.

-“Peace officer” means any law enforcement agencies' authorized representative as defined in California Penal Code, title 3, chapter 4.5, Sections 830 et seq.
+“Peace officer” means any law enforcement agencies' authorized representative as defined in California Penal Code, title 3, chapter 4.5, sections 830 et seq.

 “Person” means an individual, corporation, business trust, estate, trust, partnership, Limited Liability Company, association, joint venture, government, governmental subdivision, agency, or instrumentality, public corporation, or any other legal or commercial entity.

-“Provisional compliance certificate” refers to a certificate issued to a vehicle owner granted a one-time compliance time extension pursuant to section 2196.8 that allows the applicable vehicle to be operated through the vehicle’s next compliance deadline without demonstrating compliance with the requirements of the HD I/M regulation.
+“Provisional HD I/M compliance certificate” refers to a HD I/M compliance certificate issued to a vehicle owner that indicates that the applicable vehicle may be operated through the vehicle’s next compliance deadline without demonstrating full compliance with the requirements of the HD I/M Regulation.

 “Receiver” means a person or an entity that enters into a contractual agreement with a shipper, broker, or intermediary party to receive shipped goods, cargo, or commodities for the purpose of processing, packaging, retail sale or wholesale.
 This does not include the receipt of any goods by the final end-user or consumer.